Kodiologist/Cheese/README.rst

-This repository houses the task code and handouts for Cheese_, a stimulus-norming study.
+This repository houses the task code for Cheese_, a stimulus-norming study.
 See the source package for Cheese for information about the stimulus images.

 .. _Cheese: http://arfer.net/projects/cheese